MiningMarsh/openhab-helper-libraries/mmdev.md

 ## Object Modelling

-OpenHAB has native to it the concept of items, indivual values that can be tied to a channel. `mmdev` treats collections of these items as objects akin to real world devices.
-For example, a `fan` device might have a `power` and `speed` item associated with it that represents the power and speed of a real fan. `mmdev` refers to these objects as devices.
+OpenHAB uses the abstraction of items, indivual values that can be tied to a channel. `mmdev` treats collections of these items as objects akin to real world devices.
+For example, a `fan` device might have a `power` and `speed` item associated with it that represents the power and speed of a real fan. `mmdev` refers to these as devices.

 Devices are designed to allow you to declare a group of behaviors for a set of real world devices exactly once.
-You can then instantiate multiple devices using that declared behavior, generating items for each.
+You can then instantiate multiple device objects using that declared behavior, generating items for each.

-Devices are defined as python classes that describe the items they use and the rules they have between them. `mmdev` refers to its equivalent of items as device properties.
+Devices are defined as python classes that describe the items they use and the rules they have between them. `mmdev` exposes information about these items as attributes on device objects referred to as device properties.

 Devices have a room and a name associated with them.
-Two devices with the same type, name, and room should not be created, as this could lead to erratic behavior with the items backing the device properties.
+Two devices with the same type, name, and room should not be created, as this could lead to duplicate underlying item names.

 ### Devices

 Devices are represented by objects in python.
 Publicly available properties are exposed as attributes on those objects.
+Properties expose an interface to a corresponding OpenHAB item.

 A device property is used the same way both when defining a device class or accessing the fields on a device object.
 They can be used to change or query